Chitranjan-Sharma/hotel_search_app/README.md

 # hotel_search_app

-A new Flutter UI project for hotel searching.
+# A new Flutter UI project for hotel searching.

-# Flutter Socket.IO one to one chat app demo with Nodejs server

 <div align="center">